-Paul Gascoigne had been under the media’s scrutiny for his part in the ‘Dentist Chair’ antics during a pre-tournament trip in Hong Kong – but his superb strike against Scotland in the group stage silenced some of those critics.
+Paul Gascoigne had been under the media’s scrutiny for the ‘Dentist Chair’ antics during a pre-tournament trip in Hong Kong – but his superb strike against Scotland in the group stage silenced some of those critics.

 Alan Shearer put England in front, but Scotland had the chance to equalise through a penalty taken by Gary McAllister.
 He missed, and less than a minute later Gascoingne flicked the ball over helpless Colin Hendry, then smashed home a volley passed Andy Gorum.

 The following celebration goes down as one of the craziest moments in European Championship history.